 In terms of its organisation, the ECB is function-based and is divided into directorates, divisions and sections.
 This composition is complemented by other structures, such as project teams, working groups and committees.
 They ensure interdisciplinary competences and cross-organisational perspectives.
 They frequently involve the participation of the EU’s national central banks.

 If you join the ECB, you’ll be struck by our diversity.
-We are a mosaic of men and women from 27 European countries.
+We are a mosaic of men and women from all European countries.
 We are an exceptional blend of cultures, languages, professional backgrounds, ages, nationalities, ethnic origins, sexual orientations and religious beliefs, all working together.
 Our diversity is a key contributor to our success.
 It enables us to see things from many different perspectives.
 Managing diversity means creating a productive and respectful environment in which talents are used effectively to meet our organisational goals.
 We recruit, develop and retain staff who are open minded and tolerant of differences.

 In 2010, the Executive Board of the ECB adopted the following public statement:

 As an organisation we have identified six corporate values that guide us in our day-to-day activities.